 The "BBC Dad" moniker, he concedes, is something "I will likely carry with me for the rest of my life."

-In March of last year, Kelly, who is an associate professor of political science at Pusan National University in South Korea, was speaking live from his home office about the ouster of South Korean president Park Geun-hye when all hell broke loose behind him.
+In March of 2017, Kelly, an associate professor of political science at Pusan National University in South Korea, was speaking live from his home office about the ouster of South Korean president Park Geun-hye when all hell broke loose behind him.

 His daughter, Marion, who was 4 at the time, burst into his office with a "hippity-hoppity" strut that has since become internet shorthand for confidently entering a room.